erezsh/Preql/docs/tutorial.md

 ## What is Preql?

-Preql (pronounced: Prequel) is a new programming language for relational databases.
+Preql is a relational programming language that runs on relational databases, such as PostgreSql, MySql, and Sqlite.

-It lets you use syntax and semantics that are similar to Javascript and Python, but compiles to SQL queries, and runs them on a database backend.
+It does so by compiling to SQL.
+However, its syntax and semantics resemble those of Javascript and Python.

 By combining these elements, Preql lets you write simple and elegant code that runs as fast as SQL.